The Hyper-Grace Quiz

 In the past few months, there has been an aggressive backlash against the gospel of grace.
-This backlash has been seen in the Christian media, the blogosphere, and in the publication of books by respected Bible teachers.
+This backlash has been seen in the Christian media, social media, and in the publication of books by respected Bible teachers.
 I have come across articles with titles like “Confronting the error of hyper-grace,” “The deception of hyper-grace,” and the oddly-titled, “What’s wrong with grace?”

 The authors of these articles typically describe the gospel of grace as a “dangerous teaching,” a “false message,” and “a hyped-up, watered-down, seeker-friendly gospel.”
 Those who preach it are branded “false prophets,” “antichrists,” and “pied pipers” leading people to hell.

 What do these critics have against the gospel of grace?

 Their criticisms are numerous: Apparently the grace message is soft on sin.
 It’s opposed to the law.
 It’s a prosperity gospel.
 It’s unbalanced.
 It’s extreme.
 It’s a fad.